136MasterNR/Battles-of-Batch/README.md

 </div>

 Battles of Batch is a game which runs on Window's MS-DOS terminal.
 It's an RPG text game, where you fight enemies in various battles.
 This project was first developed by 136MasterNR in 13th August 2021.

 ## Download/Installation Process, Requirements & Notes
   - **Download the wizard here**: [BattlesOfBatch-Setup.exe](https://htssoft.tk/get-download/BattlesOfBatch-Setup.exe) [LATEST RELEASE]
   - **Download manually here**: [battlesofbatch-latest.zip](https://htssoft.tk/get-download/battlesofbatch-latest.zip) [LATEST RELEASE]

-Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.
-It is not recommended to use the new Windows Terminal.
+Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.<br/>
+**It is not recommended to launch in Windows Terminal.**

 This project uses [ANSI](https://www.robvanderwoude.com/ansi.php) as a text formatter.
 We use [ANSI](https://www.robvanderwoude.com/ansi.php) to format the colors on the window and manage displayed text.
 It is required for almost anything to work properly.